mayankchouksey/acmg-lab/_pages/profiles.md

   <h1>Our Team</h1>

   <p>
-    Our group brings together researchers and students working on computational mechanics and the mechanics of materials, with a focus on understanding and predicting material behaviour.
+    Our group brings together researchers and students working on computational mechanics and the mechanics of materials, with a focus on understanding and predicting material behavior.
   </p>

 </div>